kylesnap/ernest/tests/testthat/_snaps/lrps-class.md

     Code
       new$as_string()
     Output
-      [1] "Random-Walk in Ubit Cube with Adaptive Step Size" [2] "No. Iter: 0"
+      [1] "Random-Walk in Unit Cube with Adaptive Step Size" [2] "No. Iter: 0"
       [3] "No. Call: 0"
       [4] "No. Steps: 25"